🏝 Planning a Trip to Kauai in 2023: Itinerary, Costs, Flights & Tips

 The best thing to do when packing for a trip to Hawaii is to print a checklist of the essential items that are most important to bring.
 You should be able to find most basic essentials in Hawaii, but it is better not to count on it.

-If you have never been to Hawaii before and/or do not travel often, the guide below will be your best friend.
+If you have never been to Hawaii before and/or do not travel often, I recommended reading our HAWAII PACKING LIST GUIDE.
 In it, we provide a printable essentials checklist, list of items you may want to consider, and general tips on what to bring and how to pack.

 Even if you’re an avid traveler, you may find some things you’d likely have never thought to bring!